 I believe that even in the most touristy of destinations, there is always something different to experience.
 A willingness to research and explore can go a long way.
-If you had asked me about Phuket few months earlier, I would have ranted about the sun kissed beaches of Patong, bustling crowd and glitzy parties of Bangla road and the many fun activities to do during island hopping.
+If you had asked me about Phuket a few months earlier, I would have ranted about the sun kissed beaches of Patong, bustling crowd and glitzy parties of Bangla road and the many fun activities to do during island hopping.
 But, this post is not about that.
-This is about the exploring one of the most commercialised tourist locations in Thailand, off the beaten path.
-All thanks to Great Girly Getaway campaign organised by Tourism Authority of Thailand, India for a 4-day adventure filled trip to Amazing Thailand.
+This is about the exploring one of the most commercialized tourist locations in Thailand, off the beaten path.
+All thanks to Great Girly Getaway campaign organized by Tourism Authority of Thailand, India for a 4-day adventure filled trip to Amazing Thailand.
 After all, that’s what travel does best.
 Breaking stereotypes and debunking myths.
 It’s only when you explore, you expand your horizons.
 Don’t you agree?

 Blue Elephant Cooking school

 Even when my culinary skills are next to zero, I just couldn’t pass up on learning to conjure dishes of a foreign country in their own backyard.
 I always go for the experience.